livegnik/2way-poc-design/00-scope/01-scope-and-goals.md

 - Components fail closed at trust boundaries.
 - Partial failures do not create ambiguous or intermediate state.

-Silent acceptance, partial mutation, or best effort processing are not permitted.
+Silent acceptance, partial mutation, or best-effort processing are not permitted.

-## 10. Non goals
+## 10. Non-goals

 The following are explicitly not goals: